ankane/disco/README.md

 File.write("recommender.json", json)
 ```

 The serialized recommender includes user activity from the training data (to avoid recommending previously rated items), so be sure to protect it.
-You can save it to a file, database, or any other storage system.
+You can save it to a file, database, or any other storage system, or use a tool like [Trove](https://github.com/ankane/trove).
 Also, user and item IDs should be integers or strings for this.

 Load a recommender